 Our current situation should not stop us from encouraging one another and growing in our walk with God.
-Here’s how one student from Olongapo continues to meet with her Victory group through calls and different online platforms.
+Here’s how a student from Olongapo continues to meet with her Victory group through calls and different digital platforms.

 How did you feel when you learned that the enhanced community quarantine would make it challenging to meet with people personally and engage them with the gospel?